Water Marketing Strategies & The Utah Water Banking Act

 UTAH WATER BANKING ACT

-Based on their findings, in 2019 and 2020 the stakeholder group put pen to paper and drafted the Utah Water Banking Act (“the Act”).
-The Act represents the “Utah Way” by focusing on bottom-up interest in water marketing and putting Utah water users in the driver’s seat of local water marketing activities.
+Based on their findings, in 2019 and 2020 the stakeholder group put pen to paper and drafted the Utah Water Banking Act.
+The act represents the “Utah Way” by focusing on bottom-up interest in water marketing and putting Utah water users in the driver’s seat of local water marketing activities.
 By starting at the local level, water users can design a water lease that suits local interests and conditions.
 For example, local water users determine the form of lease, lease terms, pricing structure, water rights subject to the lease, etc.

 - Contract Water Bank: Utah Code 73-31-301 et seq.

-The Contract Water Bank Application asks water users to submit general information about the contract and a copy of the contract (see also 5 Step Water Bank Application Process).
-To prevent private speculation of water, the applicant for a Contract Water Bank must be a non-federal public entity: other parties to the contract do not need to be public entities.
+To prevent private speculation of water, the applicant for a contract water bank must be a non-federal public entity: other parties to the contract do not need to be public entities.

 - Statutory Water Bank: Utah Code 73-31-201 et seq.